 Treats hepatitis C

-A 2007 study published in the American Journal of Chinese Medicine found that H. dulcis can prevent liver damage from hepatitis C. The study looked at the effects of H. dulcis in mice infected with hepatitis C and found reduced levels of fibrosis and necrosis of the liver.
+A published in the American Journal of Chinese Medicine found that H. dulcis can prevent liver damage from hepatitis C. The study looked at the effects of H. dulcis in mice infected with hepatitis C and found reduced levels of fibrosis and necrosis of the liver.

 However, with the new hepatitis C drugs, you and your doctor may want to consider other more evidence-based and possibly safer ways to treat hepatitis C.